 Dizziness – You may experience some dizziness, sometimes accompanied by nausea because your eyes are not aligned properly.

-Inability to see 3-D images – Some people are unable to see the 3-D effects on the screen at all and others can see the images but they are not as pronounced as they are to other people.
+Inability to see 3-D images – Some people are unable to see the 3-D effects on the screen at all.
+Others can see the images but they are not as pronounced as they are to other people.

 If you experience these problems while watching 3-D movies, you should schedule a visit to see your eye doctor and have them perform a comprehensive eye exam to figure out what exactly is going on with your vision.
 At that point, they will be able to come up with a treatment plan that’s right for you.

 Detecting Other Problems

-While it’s recommended that everyone receive regular eye exams – usually every two years for most people – it’s not realistic to think that everyone follows that recommendation, so there are many people who may have vision problems that they won’t know about until they receive a comprehensive eye exam.
+Professionals recommend that everyone receive regular eye exams – usually every two years for most people.
+However, it’s not realistic to think that everyone follows that recommendation.
+So, there are many people who may have vision problems they won’t know about until they receive a comprehensive eye exam.

 Improving Eyesight with 3-D Viewing and Vision Training

-That’s not to say that everyone with depth perception issues will notice an improvement in their vision after watching 3-D movies, but for some, depending on what the cause of their depth perceptions issues is, it may help to improve their vision and give them a different perspective on their surroundings.
+That’s not to say that everyone with depth perception issues will notice an improvement in their vision after watching 3-D movies.
+Some viewers may see improvement in their vision and find a different perspective on their surroundings.
 It all depends on the nature of their issues.